arslanbisharat/Platform_Game/README.md

 #### Scenes

-This game is composed by six scenes each one with its musics.
+This game is composed of six scenes each one with its music.
 ## Technologies used

 To create this game I used: